cube-drone/build-a-the-web-presentation/README.md

 ### MVC
 Okay, jumping back to our web framework - one of the things that many web frameworks provide is a recommended structure for your codebase.

-Django and Rails, for example, are built around Model-View-Controller architectures, where your code is divided into a
+Django and Rails, for example, are built around Model-View-Controller architectures, where your code is divided into
 * Models, responsible for mapping database tables to application objects
 * Views, responsible for mapping application objects to HTML using templates, and
 * Controllers, which are the parts that actually handle the request/response, and tie Models and Views together to build the application's functionality